• Features

 Customer acquisition strategies: Rachel Riley London logo in handwritten script, surrounded by small star illustrations, with LONDON in uppercase letters below.

-Strategy: Email automation, SMS marketing, and omnichannel campaigns as integrated retail customer acquisition strategies
+Strategy: Email automation, SMS marketing, and coordinated omnichannel campaigns

-• Month-long BFCM campaign starting late October instead of a single weekend
+• A month-long BFCM campaign instead of a single weekend push

 Image via Omnisend